Urgent help

 Whether you love the page or think something is missing, we appreciate your feedback.
 It all helps us to support more young people with their mental health.

 Please be aware that this form isn’t a mental health support service.
-If your child is in crisis right now and you want to talk to someone urgently, find out who to contact on our urgent help page.
+If you are in crisis right now and want to talk to someone urgently, find out who to contact on our urgent help page.

 At YoungMinds we take your privacy seriously.
 If you’d like to read more about how we keep the information we collect safe, take a look at our privacy policy.